 Introduce your children to your working life!
-Check out these Bring Your Child to Work Day activities and ideas for a successful event.
+Check out these Take Your Child to Work Day activities for a successful event.

 “I want to go back here again.”

 “This was the best day of my life!”